Is my tap water safe to drink?

 Your tap water may look dirty for the following reasons:

-a change in the direction or in the rate of flow of water in the pipes (e.g., due to a water main break or leak), which stirs up sediment at the bottom of the pipes and/or rust from cast iron water mains
+- dirty water problems can be caused by a wide variety of factors, including hydrant use by the Chatham-Kent Fire Department, hydrant flushing or water main repairs by the Chatham-Kent Public Works Department, a change in the direction or in the rate of flow of water in the pipes (e.g., due to a water main break or leak) which stirs up sediment at the bottom of the pipes and/or rust from cast iron water mains

 If you notice coloured water when you turn on your hot water taps, you likely need to drain the sediment at the bottom of your hot water tank.
 Do this by placing a container under the hot water tank's faucet and allow the tank to empty for about one minute.
 Repeat this procedure monthly to prevent further build-up of sediment.